logan-anderson/logan.codes/content/blog/does-a-math-degree-help-in-software-engineering.md

 ## What a math degree offers

 In a math degree, you will start off by learning calculus, linear algebra, and other algorithmic-based learning.
 As you progress most of the math becomes [proof-based](https://en.wikipedia.org/wiki/Mathematical_proof).
-Generally, you are given a set of axioms (true statements) and using those you have to make a proof to show someone proposition to be true.
-This forces you to think outside the box as no two problems are the same you can't just apply an algorithm to solve your problem.
+Generally, you are given a set of axioms (true statements) and using those you have to make some proof some proposition to be true.
+This forces you to think outside the box as no to problems are you can't just apply an algorithm to solve your problem.
 Some of these courses are [real analysis](https://en.wikipedia.org/wiki/Real_analysis), [group theory](https://en.wikipedia.org/wiki/Group_theory) and [measure theory](https://en.wikipedia.org/wiki/Measure_(mathematics)).

 ## Will you use what you have learned